JockLawrie/AccessControl.jl/docs/Authentication.md

 ```

-__Note:__ This approach may seem only a little better than Example 3, but it has substantial gains when there are many paths because no extra clauses are reuired in the if statement.
+__Note:__ This approach may seem only a little better than Example 3, but it has substantial gains when there are many paths because no extra clauses are required in the `if` statement.
 Alternatively, if your resources all require the same authentication check (except _home_, _login_ and _logout_), then you can bring the check out of the individual handlers and into the main body of then app.
 The best aproach will depend on the requirements of your app.